christian-cleberg/cleberg.net/content/blog/2022-09-17-serenity-os.md

 I played around in SerenityOS for an hour or two in order to see what I could do and had a lot of fun with it.
 The only issue I ran into was a lack of working internet.
-I didn't try to hard, but I could tell that the main network link wasn't connecting to my Fedora host properly.
+I didn't try very hard, but I could tell that the main network link wasn't connecting to my Fedora host properly.

 ## Screenshots